PatrycjaBlaszkowska/gamers-vault/README.md

 ### Navigation bar :

-The navigation bar is a persistent feature on every page and has been designed to be fully responsive, ensuring an optimal user experience across all devices and resolutions.
-On mobile devices, the navigation bar automatically transitions to a hamburger menu, providing easy access to all additional pages and sections.
-This intuitive design enables users to navigate the site with ease, regardless of their device or screen size.
+The navigation bar is a consistent element across all pages and has been crafted to be entirely responsive, ensuring an excellent user experience on all devices and screen resolutions.
+On mobile devices, it seamlessly converts into a hamburger menu, granting users convenient access to all supplementary pages and sections.
+This user-friendly design allows for effortless navigation throughout the site, no matter the device or screen size.

 **Desktop** :